maxim-uvarov/maxim-uvarov/about.md

 In 2019, I had the honor of teaching my course "Analytics of Digital Marketing" to 2 groups of students at HSE.ru (a top-ranked university in Russia).

 In 2020, I decided to change my life.
-I stopped community activities, quit my addictions, and started meditating extensively using the self-inquiry technique advocated by Gary Weber and Ramana Maharshi.
+I stopped community activities, quit my addictions\*, and started meditating extensively using the self-inquiry technique advocated by Gary Weber and Ramana Maharshi\***.

 In 2021, I moved to Bali island where I am learning, researching, and discovering applications of Cybergraph.
 Cybergraph is a general-purpose, permissionless, informational graph built on top of the content addressing mechanism (IPFS) and lives in the consensus computer of the Bostrom blockchain.